-You haven’t experienced hospitality until you’ve visited the Deep South of the USA.
+You haven’t experienced hospitality until you’ve visited the USA’s South.

 Welcoming guests has been elevated to an art form here.
 Southern society is built on a longstanding tradition of gracious manners that have well and truly weathered the changes in social convention that have swept the rest of the western world.
 It’s one of the things that makes the South such a wonderful travel destination.

 Add to that an incredible cultural and musical heritage to explore, and superb Southern cuisine to enjoy, and you have all the makings of a once-in-a-lifetime holiday.